-Training and socialization needs of the Rottweiler Golden Retriever mix
+Training needs of the Rottweiler Golden Retriever mix

 The Rottweiler Golden Retriever mix will learn really fast!
 Why?
 Because both parents are extremely smart in nature, training starts whenever you get home with your puppy.
 Whenever you have free time, train, train, train your puppy.
 The more training the better your Rottweiler Golden Retriever mix will be!

 The puppy’s mind is like a sponge, the more commands you put into that brain.
 When training never give up on a command, keep repeating the command.
 Until the puppy does what you are asking him/her to do.

 If you are struggling you can take your puppy, to puppy classes where you will get really in-depth training.

 Rottweiler Golden Retrievers mix temperament is mellow except for when you say “wanna go for walk? or wanna play?” then they are like a rocket on crack.

 Even though the Rottweiler Golden Retriever mix is a mellow dog it is always good to get them accustomed to other people, dogs, objects, and noises.
 The trick is to socialize them while they are still puppies when they are unafraid of anything.

 When socializing them you can take your puppy to Petco or Petsmart and enroll for some puppy classes.
 This allows them to be trained by a trainer and allows them to play and work with other puppies their own size.
 One of the most important things to never do is taking them to the dog park.